 The title features different variations of the core gameplay, such as “Captain’s Mode,” where only one player will be authorized to select the characters their team will have to use, or “All Random” with the suggestive name.
 Recognized for its production value and highly strategic gameplay, Dota2 is famous for its steep learning curve, requiring patience and determination if you are a newbie.
 The game is free to play, and Valve generates profits through battle loot boxes and a battle pass subscription.

 So, what can Dota 2 statistics and facts say about an 8-year-old game seemingly still thriving?
+Once you’ve learned these, check out some more information about our video games industry statistics that’ll surely blow your mind.

 Dota 2 user stats